Composting and Recycling

 *all recycled items must be clean.

-- – Syringes and needles must be disposed in collection boxes found in restrooms on the Hill
+• Syringes and needles must be disposed of in collection boxes found in restrooms on the Hill.

 Don’t forget to keep an eye out for recycling collection events that happen throughout the year!